keithvassallomt/icloudbridge.app/docs-src/USAGE.md

 ### `passwords set-bitwarden-credentials`
 Interactive helper that saves Vaultwarden URL/email/password (and optional OAuth client ID/secret) into the macOS keychain.

+- **Bitwarden Cloud:** Enter your vault URL (e.g., `https://vault.bitwarden.com` or EU), email, master password, and the `client_id`/`client_secret` your tenant allows for user-password OAuth.
+If your admin requires a specific public client ID, enter it here (secret often blank for public clients).
+- **Vaultwarden/self-hosted:** You can leave client fields blank; only URL/email/password are needed.

 ### `passwords delete-bitwarden-credentials`
 Remove stored Vaultwarden credentials.